Skip to main content

 4. Format — Tell the AI how to structure the output.
 Bullet points, numbered steps, a table, a paragraph — specify it or AI will guess.

 You don't need all four in every prompt.
 But the more you include, the better your results.
+For the deep dive, see the 5-element framework for writing AI prompts with step-by-step examples.

-What Prompt Engineering Is NOT
+What Is Prompt Engineering NOT?

 A few things worth clearing up: